tcd-2025-gdp8/gdp8/README.md

 ## Step by Step

 TLDR: to run the app locally it is enough to run `./scripts/run-localprod` from the main project directory.
-Details are provided below.
+Details about the provided run scripts are outlined [below](#detailed-description-of-the-run-scripts).
+Details regarding the integration with external services are provided in the ["Supplying credentials for external services" section](#supplying-credentials-for-external-services).

+### Detailed description of the run scripts

 The app server can be easily run using the scripts provided in the `scripts` directory.
+The `scripts` directory contains the necessary cross-platform implementations of the run scripts with support for Windows (PowerShell) and Unix-based systems (macOS/Linux via shell scripts).
+All the necessary Docker compose files are also located in the `scripts` directory.

 For authentication, the server relies on Firebase, which affects how it can be run locally and in production.
 To support both scenarios, two run scripts are provided: `run-localprod` and `run-prod`.
 The `localprod` script uses a Firebase emulator, allowing the server to run entirely locally without requiring real Firebase credentials.
 Conversely, the `prod` script connects to the actual Firebase services, requiring valid Firebase credentials to be configured.